-It’s normal to feel a mix of emotions after the death of your parent, including sadness at their loss and relief that their pain is now over.
-In fact, there are five stages of grief that most people experience after a parent dies:
+It’s normal to feel a mix of emotions after the death of someone who’s been in your care, including sadness at their loss and relief that their pain is now over.
+In fact, there are five stages of grief that most people experience after someone you love dies:

-- Denial that your parent has actually died
+- Denial that your loved one has actually died

-- Anger over the death itself, at yourself as a caregiver for not protecting your parent or with a higher power for “taking” your parent away
+- Anger over the death itself, at yourself as a caregiver for not protecting your loved one or with a higher power for “taking” that person away

 - Bargaining to try and undo the death or lessen the pain

 - Depression over the loss, including isolating yourself from family and friends